Open day dates in 2015

 A few events, such as some of those with tutors may require advance booking.
 Further details are available for these events listed by date: Wednesday 1 July and Thursday 2 July .
 Please note that very busy events may only have places available for students, not for parents or companions as well.
-Parents and others who are unable to attend events in colleges and departments are very welcome to visit the Open Day Information Centre at the Examination Schools in the High Street, which will be open 09.00-17.00.
+Parents and others who are unable to attend events in colleges and departments are always welcome to visit the Open Day Information Centre at the Examination Schools in the High Street, which will be open 09.00-17.00.
 There will be information desks at this centre all day, as well as talks in the afternoon.

 Most of our events, including college tours, do not require booking and you are very welcome just to turn up.